Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 Click **Start** to create a new session.
 If you already have a session running, you can also enter its *Session ID* here first, then *Start* will connect to the existing session.

 Afterwards the dialog will close.
 You can reopen the dialog at any time with the *Sessions...* button.
-While a session is running you can manually extend the session time, or change the auto-extension options.
+While a session is running you can change the auto-extension option.

 You can also stop the session at any time.
 If you just close ARRT, it will automatically stop the session for you.
 If you click **Stop** yourself, you get the option to keep the session running, which allows you to reconnect to it again (though you need to note the session ID somewhere first).